 Barney Thomson – Glasgow barber Barney Thomson leads a boring life until he's suddenly thrust into the world of a serial killer.
 Emma Thompson and Robert Carlyle star in this dark Scottish Comedy.
 Amazon Streaming

 The Decoy Bride – This romantic comedy sees David Tennant as a frustrated writer who's about to get married to a famous woman.
 In an attempt to evade the papparazzi, they enlist the aid of a decoy bride.
 Though the movie is a bit silly and predictable, the film is set in the Scottish Hebrides Islands, so it's worth watching for that alone.
 Amazon Streaming

 Fish Story – Though it isn't a full-length movie, this strange little 13 minute mini-documentary explores a story his grandmother told him about being invited to a 1980s gathering in Wales for people with fish surnames.
 Amazon Streaming (Free with Prime)

 BritBox & Acorn TV on Amazon

-If all these aren't enough for you, remember that BritBox just came out on Amazon this week (and Acorn TV has been there for ages).
+If all these aren't enough for you, remember that BritBox and Acorn TV both have tons of British programming.
 If you have a Prime membership, you can stream all your BritBox or Acorn British favorites directly from Amazon on your Roku, Smart TV, Chromecast, or Fire Stick.